 Go to txballot.com to track your ballot!

-The deadline to register for the November 3rd election has passed.
+The deadline to register for the Masala Midterms in November has passed.
+Next election!

 If you have not recently moved, then no you do not need to re-register each election.
 But, if you just moved to Texas or moved within Texas, you must register again.
 If you have moved within the same county, then you must submit an address change to your local county voter registrar.
 You can learn more here.